-(optional) Noon to 6:00PM: Bib/ Swag Pick-up
+Bib/Swag Pick-up (optional for non 100 Mile entratns) Noon to 6:00PM: Bib/ Swag Pick-up

 We will also have race-day Bib/Swag Pick-up.

-4:00PM: Special Guest and San Francisco Running Company GM, Jorge Maravilla, will be talking about what it takes to get it done in the Headlands.
+4:00PM: San Francisco Running Company GM, Jorge Maravilla, will be talking about what it takes to get it done in the Headlands.

-4:30PM: Mandatory Race Briefing for 100 Mile entrants.(not mandatory if you can tell me about your previous 100 Miles experiences that would show me that you will be fine)
+4:30PM: Mandatory Race Briefing for 100 Mile entrants.(Not mandatory if you can tell me about your previous 100 Miles experiences that would show me that you will be fine)

 247 Shoreline Highway